arqex/freezer/README.md

 If you need to coordinate state updates, you can trigger new events when a reaction finishes, or listen to specific nodes, without the need for `waitFor`.

 This is all it takes to understand Flux apps with Freezer.
 No complex concepts like observers, reducers, payloads or action creators.
 Just events and almost no boilerplate code.
+It's [the simplest way of using React](https://medium.com/@arqex/react-the-simple-way-cabdf1f42f12).

 You can check this approach working in the [TodoMVC sample app](https://github.com/arqex/freezer-todomvc), or in the [flux comparison project](https://github.com/voronianski/flux-comparison).